-If you answer Yes to these questions, contact disability lawyer Corey Pollard today.
+If you answer Yes to these questions, contact Richmond disability attorney Corey Pollard today.

 Finding the best Social Security Disability lawyer to represent you in your claim is an important decision – and a difficult one.
 Below are a few reasons why Corey Pollard may be the right Richmond disability attorney for you.